 The UNCITRAL Regional Centre for Asia and the Pacific and the Faculty of Law, University of Macau, will jointly host the UNCITRAL-UM JOINT CONFERENCE 2017 titled “ Modernization of National Commercial Laws and the Role of Legal Harmonization in International Commerce”.
 It will be held in Macau SAR, during 11-12 December 2017, Macau SAR, China.

-The Conference includes invited talks by experts in the field including from the UNCITRAL.
-The Conference also includes an academic call for paper, which is expected to draw distinguished scholars from around the world.
+The Conference invites talks by experts in the field from the UNCITRAL.
+The Conference also includes an academic call for papers, which is expected to draw distinguished scholars from around the world.

-We take pleasure in inviting you to join the conference either as a speaker or delegate, which we believe is critical for the success of the conference.
-Feel free to contact us at email@example.com for any queries or suggestions.
-Thank you.
+We take pleasure in inviting you to join the conference, which we believe is critical for the success of the conference.

 Call for Papers

 The call for papers is now open for the UNCITRAL-UM Joint Conference 2017 scheduled during 11-12 December 2017 in Macau SAR.

 This is the fourth conference resulting from the cooperation between the UNCITRAL Regional Centre for Asia and the Pacific and University of Macau following the successful organization of three high level international conferences by the two institutions since 2014.
 Paper proposals are invited under a broad theme of 'Modernization of National Commercial Laws and the Role of Legal Harmonization in International Commerce'.